 This watchtower (ta dzong) overlooking the dzong now houses an excellent museum.
-The five floors of displays focus on Buddhist art and royal memorabilia, including such varied treasures as the 500-year-old jacket of Ngagi Wangchuk and the football boots used by the teenaged fourth king.
-You can drive here or walk up a steep staircase from town.
+The five floors of displays tell the history of the monarchy through such varied treasures as the 500-year-old jacket of Ngagi Wangchuk, the second king's saddle and a copy of the famous raven crown.
+You can drive here and then walk back to town down a staircase past several chapels.